chengrs/vim/README.md

 * [ack.vim](https://github.com/mileszs/ack.vim): run ack (a better grep) from vim, and shows the results in a split window.

   `:Ack [options] {pattern} [{directory}]`

-* [Git Gutter](https://github.com/airblade/vim-gitgutter): shows a git diff in the 'gutter' (sign column).
-It shows whether each line has been added, modified, and where lines have been removed.

 Language specific supports
 --------------------------